 "We know what we must do." said Spike.
 He took a helmet and a lance off a suit of armor standing in the corner.
 Then, he leaped astride Fluttershy.

-Her stomach was rumbling loud enough that our heroes could hear it from across the room.
+Her stomach was rumbling loudly enough that our heroes could hear it from across the room.
 Was it the sound of the gradual, goopy disintegration of the two brave ponies she had already struck down?
 Or was it a rumble of anticipation at the new meal that approached?
 Both Spike and his loyal steed were quaking.

 "Hey, um…" said Fluttershy "I was wondering if maybe you could possibly not eat us, if that's okay with you."